Seneca-BSA/bsa/docs/sep600/lab3.md

 ***Figure 3.3** PWM Output with RC Smoothing Circuit.*

 1. Acquire a breadboard, a resistor, a capacitor, and jumper wires to assemble the circuit shown above.
-Attach the PWM signal to a PWM-capable pin of your microcontroller (pins with a purple PWM label in the pinout diagram).
+Attach the PWM signal to a PWM-capable pin of your microcontroller (pins with a purple PWM label in the pinout diagram from [Lab 2](lab2.md)).
 Refer to the microcontroller board manual for details on pin assignment.

     <div style="padding: 15px; border: 1px solid red; background-color: orange; color: white;"><font size="5">If you are using a polarized capacitor, ensure the polarity of your connection is correct.</font></div>